Collaboration95/DistributedSystem_ProjectPlaceholderName/README.md

 Between each iteration of `scale N` requests , reformat the data by doing `clean` (reset all seat status to available before each iteration of the scaling tests)

-For example to test 10 requests followed by 20 requests, the commands will be:
+For example to test 10 requests followed by 20 requests, the commands to be run on client terminal will be:

 1. clean
 2. scale 10